 Registration deadline: June 5th

-Community-based public health and social work practice seeks to improve the social and economic quality of life for vulnerable populations using multiple methods of empowerment-based interventions.
-This course offers participants an overview of how methods of community organization accomplish goals that are relevant to social work and public health practitioners.
-Additionally, the course will explore community organization activities that address the values of social justice and racial equity.
+Community-based public health and social work practice seeks to improve the social and economic quality of life for vulnerable populations using multiple methods of empowerment-based policy interventions.
+This course offers participants an overview on methods of community organization to accomplish social support goals especially during the time of a public health crisis.

 Class size is limited to 25.